reactmed/neurdicom/README.md

 # Welcome to NeurDICOM documentation

+## Disclaimer for contributions

+Hello, everyone!
+I'm very excited that Github's community is interested in my project.
+Unfortunatly, this project needs improvements in performance and stability.
+I plan to rewrite some code and replace technologies which I used in first version.
+It would be great if you bring new fresh idea to enhance application.

 NeurDICOM is portable and easy-to-deploy RESTful DICOM and PACS server that allows physicians to use state-of-the-art methods of machine learning and neural networks to make a diagnosis based on medical images processing and interpetating.

 ## Content